gorel/C-Poker-AI/README.md

 The AI uses Monte Carlo simulations to simulate as many games as it can before the timeout threshold is reached.
 It spawns pthreads to do this work concurrently, which allows quite a few more games to be simulated in the time limit.

-After doing some testing, the AI is able to simulate between 150k and 600k games per second.
+After doing some testing, the AI is able to simulate between 0.75M and 10M games per second on a mid-level laptop.
 I have greatly improved the logging of the AI's choices to make it easy for someone to fine-tune their AI logic and see how it performs.
 Here is an example of the output:
 ```
 Hand    Community
 3S TH   4D JH AS 8S